pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/testing/unit.md

 We use [NUnit](https://nunit.org/) test framework to define and run the tests, [Moq](https://github.com/moq/moq4) for mocks, and [FluentAssertions](https://github.com/fluentassertions/fluentassertions) for assertions.

-Install the corresponding NuGet packages to your program:
+Install the corresponding NuGet and Pulumi packages to your program:

 ```bash
 dotnet add package NUnit